DylanFM/asp-scores/README.markdown

 		# >> 	Heat 2 - Silvana Lima beat Sofia Mulanovich who needed 15.0 points
 		# >> Women's Final:
 		# >> 	Heat 1 - Silvana Lima beat Stephanie Gilmore who needed 9.51 points

-_As you may notice above, there are some issues with the women's heats.
-I'm not sure if that's (just) the code or if it's also that some heat pages are missing.
-Also, some heats have more that 2 people but only 2 are being showed above._

 ##Here are some example URLS:
 * [Heats in a round](http://www.beachbyte.com/live09/rcp09/mr1.asp) (_supported_)